 The process of developing the risk assessment, allows for the identification of higher risk areas that can be mitigated and lower risk areas that can be adapted and simplified.
 The risk assessment can cover risk based design and management of the trial, so not just monitoring, therefore it is best to start it early, in order to involve staff with the right expertise.

-In conjunction with the publication of various papers and guidance documents on risk proportionate approaches (see background to Risk Adaption), the MHRA has also published FAQs on risk assessment on the GCP Forum webpages.
+In conjunction with the publication of various papers and guidance documents on risk proportionate approaches (see background to Risk Adaption), the MHRA has also published guidance on risk assessment on the GCP webpages.

 Risk based Monitoring